now streaming

 Director: Amy Heckerling

 You can keep all those stuffy Jane Austen adaptations — one of the best remains Amy Heckerling’s updating of the 1815 classic Emma to mid-‘90s L.A.
 Perhaps even the most ‘90s movie ever?
-From its fashion to its references to its beloved characters, Clueless is certainly one of the most iconic, and it grows even more popular with each generation that discovers it.
+From its fashion to its references to its beloved characters, Clueless is certainly one of the most iconic films of that decade, and it grows even more popular with each generation that discovers it.

 Heathers